Livewell with Traditions National Caregivers Month

 • Almost one-quarter care for more than one person

-• Twenty-three percent report that caregiving has caused their own health to worsen
+• Twenty-three percent report that caregiving has caused their health to worsen

 • Sixty-one percent still work